Violence against persons with disabilities

 Objectives

-This is the first representative study of disabled persons' experiences of violence in Austria.
+This was the first representative study of disabled persons' experiences of violence in Austria.

-The study's focus is on persons living in institutions.
-However, all areas and phases of life are of interest.
+The study's focus was on persons living in institutions.
+However, all areas and phases of life were of interest.

-The results will contribute to violence prevention and the support of persons affected by violence.
-They will comprise examples of good-practice and they will support institutions that have to deal with violence issues.
+The results contributed to the prevention of violence and the support of persons affected by violence.
+They comprised examples of good practice and they supported institutions that have to deal with violence issues.

-The study is based on a wide definition of violence, including direct and personal als well as structural violence.
-In this way, the diversity and complexity of structures of power and violence and the underlying causes can be tackled.
+The study was based on a wide definition of violence, including direct and personal als well as structural violence.
+In this way, the diversity and complexity of structures of power and violence and the underlying causes could be tackled.

 Implementation

-To answer the complex questions of the study, we apply a triangulative research approach that combines different quantitative as well as qualitative methods (between method triangulation).
-A standardized survey among persons with disabilities is carried out throughout Austria (n = 350–400), complemented by qualitative interviews with persons from the target group.
-Additional surveys in institutional contexts based on questionnaires, as well as qualitative interviews with experts and good-practice analyses are carried out.
+To answer the complex questions of the study, we applied a triangulative research approach that combined different quantitative as well as qualitative methods (between method triangulation).
+A standardized survey among persons with disabilities was carried out throughout Austria, complemented by qualitative interviews with persons from the target group.
+Additional surveys in institutional contexts based on questionnaires, as well as qualitative interviews with experts and good-practice analyses were carried out.

-In the entire process and in the presentation of the results, the anonymity of the participating persons and institutions is guaranteed for.
-Furthermore we take care of a voluntary, careful and cautious data provision and collection.
+In the entire process and in the presentation of the results, the anonymity of the participating persons and institutions was guaranteed for.
+Furthermore we took great care of a voluntary, careful and cautious data provision and collection.

 Partners: